Zen and the Art of Catbox Maintenance

 Audio Journal Of A Music Curator

-In 2017 I started working as a contractor for Pandora Radio in Oakland.
-Pandora was working on creating their on-demand streaming service, integrating it with their classic radio service, and I joined a team optimizing music metadata for this launch.
-I took to it right away, loved the work and the people there, continued on, and they eventually hired me full-time.
+In 2017, I started working as a contractor for Pandora Radio in Oakland.
+Pandora was creating their on-demand streaming service, integrating it with their classic radio service, and I joined a team optimizing music metadata for this launch.
+I took to it right away, loved the work and the people there, continued on, and SXM eventually hired me full-time.

-After a year or so, I started adding little by little to what is now a 230 song playlist.
-Most of it is songs I’ve come across while doing my work as a music metadata specialist and catalog curator.
+After a year or so, I started adding little by little to what is now a 230+ song playlist.
+Most are songs I’ve come across while doing my work as a music metadata specialist and catalog curator here.
 Sometimes a track really stands out to me in some way, and I add it to this personal playlist,

 Din’s Pandora Picks.

-In the last few days, I’ve been listening back to it anew, and frankly I’m blown away by the quality of so much of it.
-It’s extremely eclectic, genre- and era-agnostic, with the only common thread being that this is all stuff that rocks me in some way.
+In the last few weeks, I’ve been listening back to it anew, and frankly I’m blown away by the quality of so much of it.
+It’s an extremely eclectic, genre- and era-agnostic listen, with the only common thread being that this is all stuff that rocks me in some way.

 The set runs roughly chronologically from there.
 Songs I found recently are at the end, with my earlier discoveries nearer the beginning.
 A great majority of the selections are in the proverbial “long tail.”
-Some started there and then got much more popular, and a few are old favorites I arbitrarily added along the way cos they rock me.
+Some started there and then got much more popular, and a few are old favorites I arbitrarily added along the way cos they compelled me!

 At this point, I’m pleased about the whole playlist and quite delighted to share it publicly.
 Tooooo many favorites to call out, but that’s why it’s a PLAYlist!
 And you may play it.